Rights of union representatives under collective agreements

 14.2.6.1 A union representative shall raise employee complaints with the foreman or other company managers before contacting other parties.

-14.2.7 Congress, meetings, conferences and courses
+14.2.7 Assemblies, meetings, conferences and seminars

 14.2.7.1 Union representatives shall be permitted to attend assemblies, meetings, conferences and courses organised by the relevant trade union for up to five working days per year without reduction in regular salary.
 The same applies to members of the company's board of directors.
 Such absences shall be notified to the superior at least one week in advance.